In this video we'll look at how to use the AVERAGEIF function to calculate an average from numbers that meet a single criteria.

-If we check the average with the status bar, you can see we're getting the correct number.
+If I check the average with the status bar, you can see that we're getting the correct number.

 AVERAGEIF will throw an error if the criteria does not apply to any data in the range.
-For example, if we try to calculate an average for properties over $1 million, we get a divide by zero error, because there are no properties with a price over $1,000,000.
+For example, if we try to calculate an average for properties over $1 million dollars, we'll get a "divide by zero" error, because there are no properties with a price over $1,000,000.

 To calculate an average for properties with a status of "Sold" the pattern is similar.
-The range is "Status", the criteria is "Sold", and the average_range is "prices".
+The range is "status," criteria is "sold," and average_range is "prices."

-The Excel AVERAGEIF function computes the average of the numbers in a range that meet the supplied criteria.
-The criteria for AVERAGEIF supports logical operators (>,,=) and wildcards (*,?) for partial matching....
+The Excel AVERAGEIF function calculates the average of numbers in a range that meet supplied criteria.
+AVERAGEIF criteria can include logical operators (>,,=) and wildcards (*,?) for partial matching....